GrabowMar/ThesisAppsSvelte/z_LEGACY/app_templates/app_1_login.md

 As an AI assistant, when implementing this template:

-1. Generate a MINIMAL authentication system
+1. Generate a authentication system
 2. Keep ALL changes within app.py and App.svelte files only
 3. Do NOT modify the project structure
 4. Do NOT create additional files unless explicitly requested